Harsh-Srivastav123/quizApp_backend/README.md

 - Spring Security
 - JWT authentication
 - MySQL Database
-- Cloudinary (For user profile image management)
+- Cloudinary
 - AWS for Deloyment
-- Github Actions for CI/CD pipeline
+- Github Actions
-- Docker for containerisation
+- Docker

 Add any other technologies or libraries you've used in your project.